 The Board together with the Senior Management acknowledges that sustainable business practices are essential to the creation of long-term value, and that running our business in a responsible and ethical manner is intrinsically tied to operational excellence achievement.
-As such, the Group has started to adopt a "Sustainability Policy" which is aimed to provide guidance on how to conduct business responsibly and to improve its long-term performance and resilience.
-This policy is embedded into the Group's business practices through Executive Directors as well as Senior Management team.
-Not only that, but employees also play an integral role by upholding our corporate values and by implementing environmentally and socially responsible corporate practices.
+As such, the Group has started to adopt a "Sustainability Policy" approved by the Board on 22 April 2022 which is aimed to provide guidance on how to conduct business responsibly and to improve its long-term performance and resilience.
+This policy is embedded into the Group's business practices through the Executive Directors as well as the Senior Management team.
+Besides this, employees also play an integral role by upholding our corporate values and by implementing environmentally and socially responsible corporate practices.
 The Sustainability Policy is available in IFCA's website at www.ifca.asia.

-The Group recognizes the importance of interaction and communication with stakeholders as their feedbacks are critical in keeping the Group's sustainability activities on track.
+The Group recognises the importance of interaction and communication with stakeholders as their feedbacks are critical in keeping the Group's sustainability activities on track.
 Hence, the Board ensures that the communication with internal and external stakeholders are timely and transparent.
-Not only that, but the Board also keeps abreast with any relevant sustainability issues through updates from Company Secretary and on-going training courses.
-The Company will upskill the Board and Senior Management on sustainability issues including climate-related topics with internal trainings whenever necessary.
+In addition, the Board also keeps abreast with any relevant sustainability issues through updates from Company Secretary and on-going training courses.
+The Company will upskill the Board and Senior Management on sustainability issues including climate-related topics with internal trainings and practices whenever necessary.

 To ensure that the Board takes responsibility on sustainability governance, they are assessed through annual Board Effectiveness Evaluation which takes into consideration the Company's material sustainability risks and opportunities.
-Additionally, the performance evaluation of Senior Management is based on a weighted proportion of key performance indicators to the Company's sustainability considerations.
+Additionally, the Board and Senior Management would undertake sustainability questionnaire annually so that they could provide valuable insights and feedback to the company.
+The performance evaluation of Senior Management is based on a weighted proportion of key performance indicators to the Company's sustainability considerations.
 The sustainability performance metrics contain a balance of short-term and long-term goals which are benchmark against industry norms to ensure consistency and comparability.
 Further information on IFCA approach towards sustainability is provided in the Sustainability Statement of this Annual Report.